tomatohater/django-pgcryptoauth/README.md

 django-pgcryptoauth
 ===================

-Django hasher for pgcrypto encoded passwords.
+Django hasher for PostgreSQL pgcrypto encoded passwords.

 ``django-pgcryptoauth`` is a custom Django password hasher which is intended to provide authentication continuity for legacy passwords that were encrypted with the Postgres pgcrypto extension.